Red Nation (Namibia): German colonial period

 When the Herero and Nama War broke out in which the Germans attacked the indigenous Herero and Nama in German South-West Africa, Manasse ǃNoreseb and Hendrik Witbooi ceased their hostilities and fought together against the Schutztruppe ("protection force", the units deployed to the German colonies).
 The Red Nation under Manasse, with only 100 armed men, took over the defense of the central eastern area of Aranos, Leonardville, Aminuis, and Hoachanas.

 The German Empire's Schutztruppe defeated both the Nama and the Herero during this war.
 Manasse ǃNoreseb and Hendrik Witbooi died in 1905, survivors were detained in concentration camps, much the same way as the British had set up camps for forced labour in their colony of South Africa during the Anglo-Boer War of 1899–1902.
 Thousands of people, including women and children, died in these concentration camps from illness, neglect, and malnutrition, leading to a genocide of the Herero and Nama peoples.

 After the defeat in the war, Namas were displaced all over the country, and even deported to the German colonies of Togoland and Kamerun.
 The ethnical structures of the Nama people were destroyed; the Red Nation only got a new chief in 1922.

 Traditional leaders

-The following people have been chiefs of the Red Nation since the foundation of that clan in 1695:
+The following people have been chiefs of the Red Nation since the foundation of that tribe in 1695: